M-Moeini/D2L-MUN-Grade-Filler/README.md

-# Automating Marks and Feedback Entry on D2L Platform: Memorial University
+# Automating Grades Entry on D2L Platform: Memorial University

 This Python script utilizes Selenium to automate the process of entering marks and feedback into the D2L platform at Memorial University.
 It's designed to streamline the workflow for TAs working on grading assignments.